nickthelegend/ask-her-out/README.md

 3. She cant click no button

-Thats it contribute by raising a pull request new features may be appriciated
+Thats it contribute by raising a pull request new features may be appreciated